EReis0/PowerShell-Modules/Modules/KitchenSink/README.md

 ## Get-CSVFilePath

-Prompt the user to select a CSV file in a file browser to obtain a path to a csv file
+Prompt the user to select a CSV file in a file browser to obtain a path to a `CSV` file.

 ### Usage